 If you’re thoughtful and you plan ahead, then meetups are a great way to meet new two – and four-legged friends in your community!

-Want to receive more news stories like this, right in your inbox?
-Use the form below to subscribe to Anim@ls, our monthly news alert.
+Want to receive more articles like this, right in your inbox?
+Use the form below to subscribe for updates.